Adrian Carton de Wiart: Somaliland Campaign

 When the First World War broke out, Carton de Wiart was en route to British Somaliland where a low-level war was underway against the followers of Dervish leader Mohammed bin Abdullah, called the "Mad Mullah" by the British.
 Carton de Wiart had been seconded to the Somaliland Camel Corps.
-A staff officer with the corps was Hastings Ismay, later Lord Ismay, Churchill's military advisor.
-In an attack upon an enemy fort at Shimber Berris, Carton de Wiart was shot twice in the face, losing his eye and also a portion of his ear.
+In an attack upon an enemy fort at Shimber Berris, Carton de Wiart was shot twice in the face, losing his eye and a portion of his ear.
 He was awarded the Distinguished Service Order (DSO) on 15 May 1915.
+Upon hearing of the death of the "Mad Mullah", Carton de Wiart stated that he "felt a sense of real personal loss", for the "Mad Mullah" was "a godsend to officers with an urge to fight and a shaky or non-existent bank balance".

 Western Front

-In February 1915, he embarked on a steamer for France.
+In February 1915, he embarked on a steamer heading for France.
 Carton de Wiart took part in the fighting on the Western Front, commanding successively three infantry battalions and a brigade.
 He was wounded seven more times in the war, losing his left hand in 1915 and pulling off his fingers when a doctor declined to remove them.
-He was shot through the skull and ankle at the Battle of the Somme, through the hip at the Battle of Passchendaele, through the leg at Cambrai, and through the ear at Arras.
+He was shot through the skull and ankle at the Battle of the Somme, through the hip at the Battle of Passchendaele, through the leg at Cambrai and through the ear at Arras.
 He went to the Sir Douglas Shield's Nursing Home to recover from his injuries.

 Victoria Cross

-Carton de Wiart received the Victoria Cross (VC), the highest award for gallantry in combat that can be awarded to British Empire forces, in 1916.
-He was 36 years old, and a temporary lieutenant-colonel in the 4th Dragoon Guards (Royal Irish), British Army, attached to the Gloucestershire Regiment, commanding the 8th Battalion, when the following events took place on 2/3 July 1916 at La Boiselle, France, as recorded in the official citation:
+Carton de Wiart received the Victoria Cross (VC), the highest award for gallantry in combat against the enemy that can be awarded to British Empire forces, in 1916.
+He was 36 years old and a temporary lieutenant-colonel in the 4th Dragoon Guards (Royal Irish), British Army, attached to the Gloucestershire Regiment, commanding the 8th Battalion, when the following events took place on 2/3 July 1916, in the opening days of the Battle of the Somme, at La Boiselle, France, as recorded in the official citation:

-His Victoria Cross is displayed at the National Army Museum, Chelsea.
+His Victoria Cross is displayed at the National Army Museum in Chelsea.